AdobeDocs/pass.en/help/authentication/appendix-b-debugging-tips.md

 ## Clearing Temporary Data {#clearing-temporary-data}

-Adobe Pass authentication stores temporary data such as browser cache, LSOs cache and cookies.
+Adobe Pass Authentication stores temporary data such as browser cache, LSOs cache and cookies.
 Clearing temporary data is important, to ensure that you get a clean slate when testing.

 - [Clearing the Browser Cache and Cookies](#clearing-the-browser-cache-and-cookies)
 - [Clearing LSOs Cache](#clearing-lsos-cache)